FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: Implementation details

 We train our models for 200 epochs with the Adam optimizer~\citep{kingma2017adammethodstochasticoptimization} and a $\texttt{learning\_rate}=0.001$, and test with the model corresponding to the lowest training loss.
 The size of our $D=\{20, 100\}$ model is 4.87M and 4.89M parameters, respectively.
 We show the training process of PFNs and our model in Algorithm \ref{alg:prior-fitting}.

-\paragraph{Dealing with varying dimensions and dataset size} For an input with $d$ features, we follow~\citet{muller22} and deal with $d<D$ by rescaling the input with $\frac{D}{d}$ and padding the features to size $D$ with $0$, and randomly sample $D$ features out of $d$ if $d>D$.
-In addition, \method uses context size of 5K at inference, where we randomly sample (5K$-$1) points as $\Dtr$ from datasets with $n>$ 5K for each test sample $\bx \in \Dts$.
+\paragraph{Dealing with varying dimensions and dataset size} {To handle input with varying number of $d$ features, we follow~\citet{muller22}.
+Specifically for $d<D$, we rescale the input with $\frac{D}{d}$ and pad the features to size $D$ with $0$s; and for $d>D$, we randomly sample $D$ features out of $d$.} In addition, \method uses context size of up to 5K at inference, where for each test sample $\bx \in \Dts$, we randomly sample (5K$-$1) points as $\Dtr$ from datasets with $n>$ 5K.